-In today’s New Voices, The Masters Review is excited to present the first creative non-fiction piece of 2023: “Can’t Elope” by Miriam Camitta!
-In this piece, Camitta explores her relationship with her older sister, Margot, who, in their childhood, was diagnosed with schizophrenia.
+In “Can’t Elope,” Miriam Camitta explores her relationship with her older sister, Margot, who, in their childhood, was diagnosed with schizophrenia.
 “Sometimes,” Camitta writes, “my memories come in scenes.”
 These memories are emotionally fraught, complicated.
 Camitta works, through this piece, to apply a modern understanding of Margot’s illness to her memories, to recontextualize her childhood and try to understand what these difficult days must have been like for Margot.
-Read on below.

 I didn’t invite Margot to my wedding.
 She was my brilliant older sister, diagnosed with schizophrenia when I was a child.
 Once, I’d adored her, but she’d fallen ill in the fifties and, failing effective or even adequate medication, might now, even in the eighties, savage my perfect day: talking to her familiars, declaring a rat in the cake, or loudly accusing a guest of murder.